maxmanders/maxmanders.co.uk/_posts/2013-07-02-test-kitchen-and-busser-minitest.markdown

 copies a simple text file to a location defined by an attribute.

-Continuing the culinary nomenclature, the various *providers* that can be use to run the tests are called *Busser*.
+Continuing the culinary nomenclature, the various *providers* that can be use to run the tests are called *Bussers*.
 You can use multiple *Bussers* in each suite of tests by saving your tests in an appropriate directory structure.

       test